Nerwyn/HTPC-UI-UX/AutoHotKey/README.md

 https://www.autohotkey.com/boards/viewtopic.php?t=17457

-If you want to remap your PC keyboard/case power button to a Broadlink smart IR remote, I recommend either configuring it with Home Assistant or using this implemenatation of a local HTTP server for Broadlink communication found here:
+If you want to remap your PC keyboard/case power button to a Broadlink smart IR remote, I recommend either configuring it with Home Assistant or using this implementation of a local HTTP server for Broadlink communication found here:

 https://github.com/radinsky/broadlink-http-rest